Our People

 Tony Beranek Digital Strategist

 Born and raised on the lakes in Michigan, Tony quickly fell in love with being on the water and all things outdoors.
 His love for fly fishing and hiking has brought him around the world.
-To continue his love for exploration and travel, he learned how to Read more
+To continue his love for exploration and travel, he learned how to help organizations develop digital strategies to reach more people and amplify their message.

 Board Of Directors